 Day 5 & 6: Monolithos & Prasonisi

 The following day, get back on the road to reach the southernmost point in Rhodes, Prasonisi.
-The coastal road has excellent panoramic views, and the area is not as crowded, so that you can stop anywhere you want to explore the landscapes.
+The coastal road has excellent panoramic views, and the area is not as crowded, so you can stop anywhere you want to explore the landscapes.

 If you are fond of mountain settlements, you can make a short detour to visit Monolithos, a tiny village surrounded by high hills.
 Over here, you can explore an ancient castle with fabulous coastal views.